-Here I am back at my parent’s house modeling my favorite, actually my only, maxi dress.
+Here I am back at my parent’s house modeling a few of my favorite things.
+This is my favorite, actually my only, maxi dress.
 I purchased it a few years ago to wear to a party.
 Not only was it a hit at the event, it’s still one of the most exciting dresses in my closet, and gets taken out whenever I want something a little splashy.

 This dress felt very long when I purchased it back in 2007, but now it looks a bit too short.
 Maxi dresses are really maxi now!
 I’ve seen them trailing on the ground behind their wearers.
 As for the jacket, it’s new and so has “the correct” shape of the moment.
 I still have a denim jacket from the late 90’s in my closet and it looks too wide and and falls at “the wrong” spot.

-I found the purse at the local “Out of the Closet”.
+I found the purse at a local thrift store.
 I can’t imagine why anyone would part with it.
 It’s so much fun!
 But someone decided they didn’t want it anymore.
 I wonder why.

 Isn’t if interesting how changes in fashion can change your perception of things you’ve worn and loved for years?

 - Glasses – Fendi